When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The triangular shape of a wedge pillow keeps sleepers at an incline throughout the night.
 The height of wedge pillows varies, but most are 7 to 12 inches high.
 The shape of a wedge pillow is versatile, and sleepers can use one to prop up their head and neck, or support their back and shoulders when sitting up in bed.
 They can also be used to elevate the legs and help improve circulation.

 Back sleepers and side sleepers alike have found wedge pillows to be beneficial, as these pillows can help relieve pressure on the lower back, neck, and shoulders.
-Wedge pillows are often recommended for pregnant women to provide additional support and pressure relief.
+Wedge pillows are often recommended for pregnant people to provide additional support and pressure relief.

 Most wedge pillows are constructed with foam, as this helps them maintain a consistent shape and level of support for sleepers.
 We’ll break down common wedge pillow materials, shapes, and uses to help shoppers determine what kind of wedge pillow will be best for their needs.